XiansAiPlatform/XiansAi.PublicDocs/docs/2-agent-collaboration/0-index.md

 ## Agent Initiated Message

-- An agent interacts with a user through a Workflow, and all messages are grouped under a `MessageThread`.
+- Interaction between a user and an agent within a `MessageThread`.
 - Messages are received through either a WebSocket or a WebHook, based on the system’s configuration.
 - This collaboration can be as,
     - `SendChat` - Sends plain text messages.
-    - `SendData` - Sends a structured data object .
+    - `SendData` - Sends a structured data object.

 ## Agent Handoff